 The FLIR C2 includes built-in real-time MSX enhancement which users absolutely love.
 MSX stands for Multi-Spectral Dynamic Imaging.
-This technology allows the device to produce crisp images by capturing both a thermal image and a visible light image at the same time.
+This technology allows the device to produce crisp images by capturing both a thermal image and a visible light digital camera image at the same time.
 The thermal image is then overlayed on the visual image which adds additional detail allows to more easily pinpoint potential issues.

 The FLIR C2 is capable of storing up to 500 JPEG images at a time in its internal gallery.
-When you need to place images in a report or if you’d just like to free up space on the device all you need to do is transfer the images across to your laptop or computer using the included USB Micro-B cable.
+When you need to place thermal images in a report or if you’d just like to free up space on the device all you need to do is transfer the images across to your laptop or computer using the included USB Micro-B cable.

 We mentioned above that the FLIR C2 can connect to a computer or laptop via USB port (using FLIR tools software) but that’s not all.
 If you want to transfer any images from your C2 to your SmartPhone you can do so through the FLIR app and USB cable or the optional WiFi version of the C2 which FLIR has named the FLIR C3.